PrestaShop/docs/src/content/1.7/modules/creation/good-practices.md

 - Create your own database tables, do not alter PrestaShop's.
 - Develop your module in English, then use PrestaShop translation system to translate your module.
 - Go through directories using PrestaShop constants like: `_PS_CONFIG_DIR_ . '/config.inc.php'`
+- `CREATE TABLE` SQL statements must be followed by `IF NOT EXISTS` to avoid SQL errors
+- `DROP TABLE` SQL statements must be followed by `IF EXISTS` to avoid SQL errors

 ### Don't